 Now as parents, we want our kids to make all those wonderful memories.
 At the same time, we don’t want their health to be damaged by all the artificial colorings, preservatives, processed sugars, and other chemicals.
 What’s a parent to do?
 One idea is to introduce the story or concept of the Switch Witch.
 Kids can still get in on the fun without the negative effects of the evil sugar because, yes, sugar is that bad.

-Halloween Candy and all the Sugars are So Bad
+Halloween Candy and All Sugars Are Bad

 Keep the Trick or Treat Fun

-Introducing the Switch Witch for Healthier Halloweens
+Introducing the Switch Witch Concept for Healthier Halloweens

 Healthier Kids Means Healthier Adults

 You can be a good parent and keep the fun of Halloween.
 Your traditions can set your children up to be healthier kids and healthier adults.
 In a world that doesn’t understand the harm of so-called “moderation,” the concept of the Switch Witch can be very helpful.
 But keep in mind that avoiding candy is only one piece of the wellness puzzle.
 Other foods can also create an immune response in the body, even if they are technically healthy.
 At The Wellness Way, we don’t guess –we test!
 Come in and get your child’s food allergies tested.
 Contact one of our Wellness Way clinics and get your child on the right track to lifelong health and vitality.